SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Nonassociative operators of the same precedence level can't appear adjacent to each to other.
 For example, ``1 < 2 < 3`` is not a valid expression.

-Infix operators that are declared without specifying a precedence or associativity are initialized with a precedence level of 100 and an associativity of ``none``.
+Infix operators that are declared without specifying an associativity are initialized with an associativity of ``none``.

+The ```assignment`` of a precedence group specifies the precedence of an operator when used in an optional chaining expression.
+When set to ``true``, an operator in the corresponding precedence group will use the same grouping behavior as the existing assignment operators.
+Otherwise, when set to ``false`` or omitted, operators in the precedence group will use the the same precedence in optional chains as all other operators.

 The following form declares a new prefix operator:

 .. syntax-outline::

-    prefix operator <#operator name#> {}
+    prefix operator <#operator name#>

 A :newTerm:`prefix operator` is a unary operator that is written immediately before its operand, such as the prefix logical NOT operator (``!``) in the expression ``!a``.